 1. Scientific Meetings.
 These Meetings shall be held at least annually during the U.S. and Canadian Academy of Pathology (“USCAP”) Meeting.
 The time and place will be determined by consensus between the appropriate professional society and the Board of Directors.
 There is no quorum required.

-2. Biannual Business Meetings.
-The Biannual Business Meetings shall be held twice annually, once each during the USCAP and the American Society of Nephrology (“ASN”) meetings.
+2. Membership Business Meetings.
+Membership Business Meetings shall be held at least twice annually, once each during the USCAP and the American Society of Nephrology (ASN) meetings.
 A quorum, consisting of the lesser of one-fifth (1/5) of the total membership or thirty (30) Regular and/or Sustaining Members, must be present to conduct business at any Business Meeting.

-3. Biannual Board of Directors Meeting.
-The Biannual Board of Directors Meetings shall be held twice annually, once each during the USCAP and ASN meetings, and as needed, either in-person or virtually/on-line.
+3. Board of Directors Meetings.
+The Board of Directors shall meet at least twice annually, once each during the USCAP and ASN meetings, and as needed, either in-person or virtually/on-line.